vkoukis/circuit-explorers/README.md

 * Vangelis Koukis &lt;vkoukis@gmail.com&gt;

-Looking forward hearing from you!
+Looking forward to hearing from you!

 ## License